William Kershaw's Painted Lady

 and has also been found on

-The pupa is brown, with darker markings.
-These may have a metallic silver or gold appearance, and there are four pairs of metallic dots on the wings.
-It is suspended vertically from a cremaster on the underside of foodplant leaf.
+The pupae vary from brown to gold, with darker metallic silver or gold markings, including pairs of metallic-looking dots on the wings.
+The pupa is often suspended vertically from a cremaster on the underside of foodplant leaf.
+Its length is about 1 cm.
 The pupal duration is about two weeks in summer in Melbourne.

 The adult butterflies have a wing span around 5 cms.
 The adult males and females are similar in appearance.
 The forewing above is black with orange-red markings, and has four white dots near the apex, and a white bar running inward from the costa.
 The hindwing above is orange with three or four blue-centred eyespots arranged along a subterminal line.